sef-global/Documentation/Website/contribute.md

 ## Advisory Panel
 If you are **an elite in the industry or in academia** and share the same vision as ours we believe you would be a great asset to the team.
 You can join our advisory panel via contacting us with your CV.

+## Donations
+Sometimes what we do leads to expenses, you can help us by donating and supporting us on a monetary basis, to cover those expenses.
+Contact us to find out how you can donate.